nobodyishappy/tp/docs/UserGuide.md

 2. Go to the folder you put the file `TeamTracker.jar`.
 Then, right-click on the jar file, select "Properties", and copy the details in the "Location:" field.
 Use the picture below for references.
     ![Properties](images/Properties.png)
-3. Go back to the Terminal, type `cd` followed by a whitespace, then paste the Location you just copied and Enter.
+3. Go back to the Terminal, type `cd` followed by a whitespace, then paste the location you just copied and Enter.
 Now you should be at the folder where `TeamTracker.jar` is stored.
 4. Type `java -jar TeamTracker.jar` then Enter to run the application and the app User Interface should be displayed.<br>
    ![Ui](images/Ui.png)